-(1) Prior to participating in an AED program, Trained Targeted Responders shall complete an initial AED training course from a Department approved training program, which is equivalent to the American Heart Association’s Heartsaver AED Course.
+(1) Prior to participating in an AED program, trained targeted responders shall complete an initial AED training course from a Department approved training program.
 The course shall include both cardiopulmonary resuscitation (CPR) and AED training.

-(2) At least every two (2) years, Trained Targeted Responders shall recertify in CPR and AED training, by successfully completing a Department approved AED training course, as outlined in section 9.3.1. above;
+(2) At least every two years, trained targeted responders shall recertify in CPR and AED training, by successfully completing a department approved AED training course.

-(3) Activate the emergency medical system using pre-established methods (contact E-911 public safety answering point or local emergency number) during any operational response to a victim of cardiac arrest, and advise that AED is being used;
+(3) Activate the emergency medical system during any operational response to a victim of cardiac arrest, and advise that AED is being used.

-(4) Comply with Physician Medical Director protocols for operational response to victims of cardiac arrest;
+(4) Comply with program protocols for operational response to victims of cardiac arrest.

-(5) Report all operational responses to victims of cardiac arrest to the AED Program Director and Physician Medical Director and complete a defibrillation report as outlined in Appendix B. A copy of the report shall be submitted to the Department within twenty (20) calendar days.
+(5) Report all operational responses to victims of cardiac arrest to the supervising trained targeted responder and complete a defibrillation report.
+A copy of the report shall be submitted to the department within 20 calendar days.

 (6) Ensure AED’s are maintained and used in accordance with the manufacturer’s guidelines, and inspect AED equipment at least monthly.